Nic30/d3-hwschedulinggraphs/README.md

 Prerequsities for linux
-* You may need to update nodejs PPA https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04 node > 14.0.0 is required in order to run tests with jest.
+* You may need to update nodejs PPA https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04 node > 14.0.0 is required in order to run tests with jest, 16 is recommended.
 ```bash
 sudo apt install nodejs
 ```